drorlab/atom3d/docs/creating_datasets.rst

 In addition to the eight pre-curated datasets, you can also create your own datasets in the same standardized LMDB format.
 Currently, we support creating LMDB datasets from a set of PDB files, SDF files, silent files, or xyz files.

-Creating a dataset from input files
+Create a dataset from input files
 ***********************************

 Assuming a directory containing all of the files you wish to process, you can create a new LMDB dataset from the command line: